kittennbfive/sr-spi-decode/README.md

 >"print" -> print decoded values in hex
 >"binary" -> dump decoded values as raw binary (for piping to another tool or saving into a file)

 As you can see it is pretty basic but it gets the job done and *fast*.
-I sometimes have huge captures to process and waiting like 30 minutes is just not acceptable.

 Beware: At this point this tool is mostly untested, expect bugs and other bad stuff.